Open-Deck/soundpad-plugin/README.md

-# plugin-template
+# soundpad-plugin

-A plugin template for Open Deck
+A soundpad plugin for Open Deck